Computer Learns To Play Go At Superhuman Levels 'Without Human Knowledge'

 "In a short space of time, AlphaGo Zero has understood all of the Go knowledge that has been accumulated by humans over thousands of years of playing," lead researcher David Silver of Google's DeepMind lab said in remarks on YouTube.
 "Sometimes it's actually chosen to go beyond that and discovered something that the humans hadn't even discovered in this time period."

-The work, published today in the journal Nature, could provide a foundation for machines teaching themselves to solve other complex problems in ways that could be applied to health, for example, or the environment.
+The work, published this week in the journal Nature, could provide a foundation for machines teaching themselves to solve other complex problems in ways that could be applied to health, for example, or the environment.
 But some researchers question whether the program actually has such broad applications.

-Go is a complex ancient East Asian strategy game, played on a 19 by 19 grid.
-The open-ended game has more possible configurations that there are known atoms in the universe, according to the DeepMind researchers.
+Go is a complex ancient East Asian strategy game, played on a 19-by-19 grid.
+The open-ended game has more possible configurations than there are known atoms in the universe, according to the DeepMind researchers.

 The open-ended nature of the game has made Go a "grand challenge for artificial intelligence," the researchers say.
 It's far more complicated than chess.
-A computer beat out world chess champion Gary Kasparov two decades ago.
+A computer beat out world chess champion Garry Kasparov two decades ago.

 DeepMind has trained previous versions of the program by giving it a database full of thousands of human-played games of Go.
 It was one of those versions that went on to beat top player Lee Sedol last year, grabbing international headlines.

-Note: A previous version of this story misspelled Garry Kasparov's first name as Gary.